shizomanya/python-project-83/README.md

 2. Enter the address of the web page you want to check.
 3. Run the analyzer test.
 4. You can get information from the main page of the site by clicking on the “Run check” button.
 The result with the response code, h1 tag, title, description and creation date will appear if the test is successful.
-5. All checks can be viewed in the “websites” tab.
+5. All checks can be viewed in the “websites” tab (You can see all added URLs on the `/urls` page.)